Cover Letter Basics

 - Always include a cover letter.

-- Address each letter to a specific contact person.
+- Address your cover letter to a specific contact person.

-- If you do not know the name of a contact, call the organization and ask for the name of the Manager or Director of the department that interests you.
+- If you don't know the name of a contact, call the organization and ask for the name of the manager or director of the department that interests you.
 If you can't find a contact name, write "Dear Director," but only as a last resort.

-- Describe your accomplishments and experiences in a way that focuses on the needs of the employer.
+- Describe your accomplishments and experiences in a way that focuses on the needs of the employer and position.

-- Cover letters need to be tailored to the employer and position for which you are applying.
+- Cover letters need to be tailored to the employer and position for which you're applying.
 Avoid creating one cover letter and mass mailing it to employers.

 - Research the employer.

-- Your letter should reflect that you know something about the organization and the type of industry in general.
-Each letter should be unique to that organization.
-Do not use a letter that looks like it could have been sent to anyone.
+- Your cover letter should reflect that you know something about the organization and the type of industry in general.
+Each cover letter should be unique to that organization.
+Do not use a cover letter that looks like it could've been sent to anyone.

-- Conclude the letter by directly asking for an opportunity to meet and/or talk with the employer.
+- Conclude the cover letter by directly asking for an opportunity to meet and/or speak with the employer.

 - Include your contact information.
-It is appropriate to contact the employer one to two weeks after you send the letter to confirm they received your application and to inquire about the status of your application.
+It's appropriate to contact the employer one to two weeks after you send it to confirm they received your application and to inquire about the status of your application.

-Letters should be typed (10-12 point font), and no longer than one page.
+- Your cover letter should be typed and no longer than one page.
 Avoid graphics.

-Keep a copy of each letter you send.
+- Keep a copy of each cover letter you send.